MicrosoftDocs/learn/learn-pr/azure-devops/provision-database-azure-pipelines/includes/5-deploy-azure-resources-azure-pipelines.md

     UNIQUE_ID=$RANDOM
     ```

-1. Run the following code to create a key vault to store `adminPassword`.
+1. Run the following command to create a key vault to store `adminPassword`.
 Notice the `enabled-for-template-deployment` parameter.
 It enables your template to query the key vault after permissions are established.

     ```azurecli
     az keyvault create \